-Air adjustments corresponding to both Hi fire and Lo fire are required at the same time as corresponding fuel adjustments.
+Air adjustments corresponding to both Hi fire and Lo fire are required.
 Adjust Hi fire air first, and Lo fire air second.
 The valve actuator utilizes a damper output shaft that is connected to the assembly shown in the photo via the damper rod.